 - Download the Logitech Unifying Receiver software.

-- Once you have downloaded it, right-click on it and then run it as Administrator.
+- Once you have downloaded it, right-click on it and then run it as administrator.

 - Then, install the Logitech Unifying Receiver software, and start is as administrator.

-Alternatively, you can use third-party tools such as TweakBit Driver Updater to automatically update all your drivers with just a few clicks.
+Additionally, you can use third-party tools such as DriverFix to automatically update all your drivers with just a few clicks.

-3. Delete DS3 files
+3. Delete the DS3 files